paaoogh/Distributed-Computing-ENES-UNAM/README.md

 ## IMPLEMENTATION: HANDLING DATA

 *Important: the current EONET metadata version moved from 2.1 to 3, although the first one is still available, I am working with version 3.*

-The version with which we will be working is version 3, but version 2.1 is still available.

 Downloadable APIs include: Events (which is the main data for this project - GeoJson), Categories and Layers.
 A further description of the data types and the meaning of what is downloaded is depicted in this [source](https://eonet.sci.gsfc.nasa.gov/docs/v3).
-If downloaded directly into personal computer, files without any extension will be stored; in case you want to save it as .JSON, it will have to be added manually.
-Run the script 01_etreive.py to get the files.
-Files are not downloaded but processed into Python dictionaries using JSON:
+If downloaded directly into personal computer, a single file without any extension will be stored; in case you want to save it as .JSON, it will have to be added manually.

 ### Data description:

-Once data is downloaded, from the link: <https://eonet.sci.gsfc.nasa.gov/api/v3/events> through the *requests* (implemented with the library mentioned above), a dictionary with four keys will be stored at data, as shown in the figure bellow:
+**Introduction to the contextual formating:** NASA EONET project works with a contextual format called "GeoJSON" that workis tith the World Geodetic System of 1984.
+This is an information interchange format for geospacial data for different types fo JSON files that include diverse manners to represent geographical features such as properties and geometry (type of point and coordinates).
+GeoJSON Status definition can be found in the [RFC 2026](https://www.rfc-editor.org/info/rfc2026) and the definition of Stream at [RFC 4844](https://rfc-editor.org/info/rfc4844).

+JSON files are easier to manage when storagin into a database because they have a "hash-table-structure-Python-dictionary" alike format.
+This allows to simply convert the keys into attributes and the values as entries; in other other words: JSON files are easier to parse.

+**Data downloaded from EONET**

 ### Data retrieving and storaging: